 Every event pro wants to become a preferred vendor of a venue because it opens doors to new opportunities and steadier income for your event rental business.
 This coveted spot doesn’t come automatically, nor is it guaranteed you’ll stay there once you’ve got it.
-Your party rental company will need to put in the time to build the relationship and add value to them in order to stay on year after year– and here’s how you do so.
+Your party rental company will need to put in the time to build the relationship and add value to them in order to stay on year after year.
+Venues love working with vendors who make it easy to do so.
+Goodshuffle Pro can do that for you!

 Research, Research, Research!